severusseptimius/lxqt-1.1-debian/README.md

 - **lxqt-dbgsym** (this one contains the debugging packages.
 Unless you really need them, you *shouldn't* have to install them.)

 # Installing
-Before installing, it is recomended that you do `sudo apt remove libfm-qt*`.
+Before installing, it is recomended that you do `sudo apt remove libfm-qt*`, followed by `apt --fix-broken install`.
 This will remove the packages that might make problems, but it will not remove your configuration files.
 After that, just
 ```
 git clone https://github.com/severusseptimius/lxqt-1.1-debian #assuming you didn't do this already